-Remove trapped air by attaching a hose (with tap) to the bleed valve of Hydrophone 2.
+Remove trapped air by attaching a bleed valve tool to the auxiliary connection point of Hydrophone 2.
 (HWM can supply a suitable re-usable bleed kit if required).

-Ensure the tap is facing away from the equipment and that any water discharged will not cause damage to any other equipment or injury.
+Ensure the bleed tool is so positioned that its outlet is facing away from any people (including the user) or equipment, so that any water discharged will not cause injury or damage.
 Water should be discharged to an area away from the chamber so as to not cause flooding.

 Slightly open the valve of the hydrant to allow water to pass into the Hydrophone chamber.
+Then insert the bleed tool to allow water to flow and fo (Water must be safely discharged to a suitable area)

-Then open the tap of the bleed kit to allow water to flow and for any trapped air to escape.
+bleed tool to allow water to flow and for any trapped air to escape.

-Close the tap of the bleed kit once a steady stream of water (with no air bubbles) is present ; this indicates the air is completely expelled.
+Remove the bleed tool (using the Quick Release connector) once a steady stream of water (with no air bubbles) is present ; this indicates the air is completely expelled.